 The Office of Student Financial Aid administers a number of programs to assist graduate students, including loans and federal work study.
-See www.financialaid.umd.edu for more information.

 XIII Support, Organizations, and Opportunities

 As part of the overall academic and professional development of doctoral students, there are other research support and community involvement opportunities available at the college.